darshan-hindocha/rate-limited-go-client/README.md

 # rate-limited-go-client
-Simple implementation of a Go API that lets you limit the API calls on a resource
+Simple implementation of a Go API that lets you limit the number of API calls (tps=transactions per second) on a resource

 To try out, run the Test Function in `main_test.go`